 Wait lists for Service Dogs can often be over two years and so many waitlists are closed.
 Our Client-Trainer program is designed to teach clients how to train their own Service Dogs to help lessen the wait time.
 It is an intensive 24 month training program.
 This program requires the individual to be highly motivated and put in alot of hard work.
 They must be able to attend weekly lessons, complete training homework, take their dog on outings multiple times per week, and be able to participate in group and private lessons.
 Client must be mentally and physically able to care for a puppy through to adulthood.

 This program is broken down into 4 modules.
 Each module has two parts.
 Fees are paid at the start of a module part.

 Teams must successfully pass midterm evaluations and module evaluations to progress onto the next part.
 The required attendance is 75%.
 Lower attendance records may result in the team failing to complete the module or required to take private lessons at an additional fee.
 Although training staff are available for support between lessons, it is the client's responsibility to ensure that they are completing homework and meeting the module requirements in order to pass the module.

 Successful completion of the training program is not guaranteed.
 Many factors will influence if a team passes.
-Examples include behaviour concerns, dog's health or injuries, inability to complete homework and training goals, and client health concerns.
+Examples include behaviour concerns, dog's health or injuries, inability to complete homework and training goals, lower attendance and client health concerns.
+If a client misses a lesson, they are still responsible for the material.

 All fees are due upon start of the module.